 c) Members declare that they will co-operate jointly to gradually raise quality standards of the services provided and to comply with ethical rules in the course of their activities.

-d) In their mutual relations, member companies will follow legal provisions, principles of social cohabitation and good commercial practices, in particular when determining prices of the services offered.
+d) In their mutual relations, member companies will follow legal provisions, principles of social cohabitation and good commercial practices.

 e) The activities performed by member companies may not limit the principle of free competition and the rights of candidates and clients to choose freely the employment agency.